 Even if you have a small yard in front and at the back, you have very little maintenance to do.
 Your responsibilities end at your door.
 The exterior walls and all shared spaces are the responsibility of the condo corporation.
 That means that the condo corporation will take care of mowing and lawn care, snow removal, landscaping, and cleanup of the common areas.

 The design of a townhouse condo development is based on simplicity, uniformity, and convenience.
-Townhouse condo developments offer shared amenities such as gyms, swimming pools, parks, sports courts and fields, entertainment rooms, and even parks for its residents.
+Townhouse condo developments offer shared amenities such as gyms, swimming pools, parks, sports courts and fields, entertainment rooms, and even parks for their residents.
 For a small monthly maintenance fee, you have access to these amenities and contribute towards the maintenance and preservation of these facilities.
 Other services included in the package are HVAC inspections, pest control, and a trash collection service.

 Extra Opportunities to Make Friends: